anudeepkatukojwala/Fetch-Take-Home-Exercise/README.md

     ```bash
    java -cp "src/main/java/com/fetch/project:src/main/resources/snakeyaml-2.1.jar" Main

+5. **Enter the YAML File Path**:
+- After the application starts, enter the path to your YAML file when prompted in the console.
+- For testing, you can use the YAML file present in the below path
+- Test YAML file path in project: `src/main/resources/testYamlFile`

 ### Configuration
 The application reads endpoint configurations from a YAML file.
 The YAML file should follow this format: